Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling: Dicke-Heisenberg model

 \subsubsection{Size dependence}

-Complementing Fig.2 in the main text, we study in Fig. \ref{fig:structure_factors} the spin-spin correlation structure factor $S_{\alpha}=\sum_{i,j}\langle\hat{\sigma}_{i}^{\alpha}\hat{\sigma}_{j}^{\alpha}\rangle_{GS}/L^2$ of the ground state in the Dicke-XX Heisenberg chain, where $i,j\in \{1, \cdots L \}$ and $\alpha\in \{x,y,z \}$.
+Complementing Fig. 3 in the main text, we study in Fig. \ref{fig:structure_factors} the spin-spin correlation structure factor $S_{\alpha}=\sum_{i,j}\langle\hat{\sigma}_{i}^{\alpha}\hat{\sigma}_{j}^{\alpha}\rangle_{GS}/L^2$ of the ground state in the Dicke-XX Heisenberg chain, where $i,j\in \{1, \cdots L \}$ and $\alpha\in \{x,y,z \}$.
 We observe that in the regime of weak cavity coupling, the correlations in the $z$ ($x$) direction are large (zero).
 When we increase the cavity coupling $\lambda$, the $z$ ($x$) correlations decrease (increase), as expected, due to the growing dominance of the all-to-all interaction term in the $x$ direction, generated by the cavity mode.

 We report that both $M=1$ and $M=3$ CDH models recreate the general trends of the structure factors, where the $M=3$ mapping gives accurate results for all values of $\lambda$.
-In Fig. \ref{fig:structure_factors} we further demonstrate that convergence with $M$ becomes easier when increasing the chain size, $L$, consistent with previous observations \cite{Brett24}.
+In Fig. \ref{fig:structure_factors} we further demonstrate that the absolute error of the CDH-computed structure factors, compared to the numerically exact solution gets progressively smaller for larger $L$.
+This observation extends a previous work \cite{Brett24}, where such an effect was observed for effective Hamiltonians corresponding to $M = 1$.

 To investigate the behavior of the order parameters along lines of constant $\Delta$, we examine horizontal cuts of the magnetization in the Dicke–XX Heisenberg model, shown in Fig.~\ref{fig:phase_diagrams_XX}.
 Results for $\Delta / \Omega = 0.5$ are presented in Fig.~\ref{fig:PD_cuts_XX}.
 For all chain lengths, we observe that magnetization curves cross at a specific point, indicative of a phase transition.
 The crossing point for a Dicke model ($\gamma_\alpha=0 \; \forall \alpha$) should occur at $\lambda/\Omega=0.5$, but the addition of the Heisenberg interaction here shifts that point, see inset of Fig. \ref{fig:PD_cuts_XX}.